blackcrowX/Data_Analytics_Portfolio/Project_I/README.md

   <img width="273px" src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/icons/ms_excel.png"/>
 </p>

-This project is an analysis in Microsoft Excel to gain insights into car insurance claim fraud.
-It contains the processes of data preparation, data modelling, data validation, data visualisation and data analysis.
-It showcases the use of advanced skills such as PowerQuery, PowerPivot, PivotTable, PivotChart and Regression-Analysis.
+This project undertakes a comprehensive analysis of car insurance claim fraud using Microsoft Excel, aiming to uncover valuable insights.
+The analysis workflow includes essential stages such as data preparation, data modeling, data validation, data visualization, and data analysis.
+By leveraging advanced Excel skills, including PowerQuery, PowerPivot, PivotTable, PivotChart, and Regression Analysis, this project showcases a sophisticated approach to derive meaningful conclusions.
+The dataset employed in this analysis comprises detailed records related to car insurance claims and associated fraud indicators.

+Furthermore, to facilitate effective communication of the findings, compelling visualizations and analytical models have been developed within Excel.
+These tools provide an intuitive and user-friendly platform for exploring and interpreting the analyzed data, enhancing the accessibility and usability of the insights gained from the Excel analysis.

 **File:** [`Dashboard_Car_Insurance_Claims.xlsx`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_I/Car_Insurance_Claims.xlsx)